-Louise's voice, a mere whisper in the vast emptiness, carried a quiet tremor, "Anyone?"
+Louise's voice, a mere whisper, carried a quiet tremor, "Anyone?"

-"Doesn't look like it," Roy murmured, his words drenched in a grim resignation.
+"Doesn't look like it," Roy murmured in resignation.

-Louise crouched near one such gash, fingers trembling as they traced the indent.
-"This…" he breathed, a hollow sound in the stillness.
+Louise crouched near one gash, fingers trembling as he traced the jagged imprint.
+"This…" he breathed, his voice low.

-There were markings of beast prints, they were everywhere.
+There were markings of beast steps, they were everywhere.

 Lorian was silent before asking as Selene approached quietly from behind.
 "Anything?"